WalletScrutiny/WalletScrutinyCom/_android/com.kr.iotrust.dcent.wallet.md

 ---

+After some research on this wallet it was not clear as to how the app manages private keys, so I reached out to the twitter handle...

-Asked Twitter - "Hi with the mobile wallet app, the users is given 24 words backup recovery.
+"Hi with the mobile wallet app, the user is given 24 words backup recovery.
 Do you as the provider also keep a copy of these for backup, or are they the sole ownership of the wallet user?"

+And the teams speedy response....

+> "D'CENT Wallet is a completely self-custody wallet.
+User has the sole ownership and access to the wallet and assets(privates keys) that are created in it. <br>
+> The mnemonic code is created randomly when the wallet is installed.
+Since D'CENT(company) does not keep a backup at all, you will lose your assets if you lose the recovery words.
+Please be careful in handling your confidential information."

+With the provider confirming they have a non-custodial wallet we need to locate some source code in order to check the wallet for reproducibility. <br>
+I have contacted the proivder to direct us to the correct [repository](https://github.com/DcentWallet)